amitashukla/You-Dont-Know-JS/up & going/ch2.md

 var el = document.getElementById( "foo" );
 ```

-The `document` variable exists as a global variable when your code is running in a browser.
-It's not provided by the JS engine, nor is it particularly controlled by the JavaScript specification.
+<span style="color:#AF7AC5">**The `document` variable exists as a global variable when your code is running in a browser.**</span> It's not provided by the JS engine, nor is it particularly controlled by the JavaScript specification.
 It takes the form of something that looks an awful lot like a normal JS `object`, but it's not really exactly that.
 It's a special `object,` often called a "host object."

 Moreover, the `getElementById(..)` method on `document` looks like a normal JS function, but it's just a thinly exposed interface to a built-in method provided by the DOM from your browser.
 In some (newer-generation) browsers, this layer may also be in JS, but traditionally the DOM and its behavior is implemented in something more like C/C++.